MSc Course Overview

 - The MSc course is unique in the UK in its interdisciplinary approach and cross-cohort training (see our Core Philosophy).

-- The MSc year is the first year of our MRC DTP programme and can also be taken as a stand-alone MSc course.
+- The MSc year is the first year of our MRC DTP programme (Apply here)

 - The MSc in IBR will provide knowledge in a broad range of biomedical sciences for students to acquire intellectual and practical multidisciplinary skills and pro-actively decide their future research expertise.